George Clinton (vice president): Death

 In his eighth year as Vice President (his fourth under President Madison), George Clinton died from a heart attack on April 20, 1812, at the age of 72.
 Clinton was the first vice president to die in office as well as the first vice president to die overall.
 Clinton was the first of two vice presidents to serve in the position under two different presidents, the other being John C. Calhoun.

 His original burial was in Washington, D.C.
-He was re-interred at the Old Dutch Churchyard in Kingston, New York in 1908.
+He was re-interred at the Old Dutch Churchyard in Kingston, New York, in 1908.

+George died intestate with a large estate which was complex in probate court.
+A special legislative act was created for the succession of his estate, called "An ACT for the Relief of the Heirs of the late George Clinton, Esquire, deceased" passed March 12, 1813.
+This act was amended by a later act titled "An ACT to amend an act, entitled "an act for the relief of the heirs of the late George Clinton, Esquire, deceased" and passed April 6, 1814.
+These acts describe the complications of his land ownership and claims, and appoint heirs administrators of the estate.

 Clinton's nephew, DeWitt Clinton, challenged Madison in 1812 after George Clinton's death.
 DeWitt Clinton won the backing of most Federalists, but was nonetheless defeated by Madison.

 Marriage and children

 On February 7, 1770, Clinton married Sarah Cornelia Tappen (died 1800); they had five daughters and one son.
-Only three of them outlived their father, and the longest-lived child died at the age of just 45.
+Only three of them outlived their father, and the longest-lived child died at the age of just 44.